coqui-ai/TTS/docs/source/marytts.md

 ## What is Mary-TTS?

-[Mary (Modular Architecture for Research in sYynthesis) Text-to-Speech](http://mary.dfki.de/) is an open-source (GNU LGPL license), multilingual Text-to-Speech Synthesis platform written in Java.
+[Mary (Modular Architecture for Research in sYnthesis) Text-to-Speech](http://mary.dfki.de/) is an open-source (GNU LGPL license), multilingual Text-to-Speech Synthesis platform written in Java.
 It was originally developed as a collaborative project of [DFKI’s](http://www.dfki.de/web) Language Technology Lab and the [Institute of Phonetics](http://www.coli.uni-saarland.de/groups/WB/Phonetics/) at Saarland University, Germany.
 It is now maintained by the Multimodal Speech Processing Group in the [Cluster of Excellence MMCI](https://www.mmci.uni-saarland.de/) and DFKI.
 MaryTTS has been around for a very! long time.
 Version 3.0 even dates back to 2006, long before Deep Learning was a broadly known term and the last official release was version 5.2 in 2016.
 You can check out this OpenVoice-Tech page to learn more: https://openvoice-tech.net/index.php/MaryTTS

 ## Why Mary-TTS compatibility is relevant

-Due to it's open-source nature, relatively high quality voices and fast synthetization speed Mary-TTS was a popular choice in the past and many tools implemented API support over the years like screen-readers (NVDA + SpeechHub), smart-home HUBs (openHAB, Home Assistant) or voice assistants (Rhasspy, Mycroft, SEPIA).
+Due to its open-source nature, relatively high quality voices and fast synthetization speed Mary-TTS was a popular choice in the past and many tools implemented API support over the years like screen-readers (NVDA + SpeechHub), smart-home HUBs (openHAB, Home Assistant) or voice assistants (Rhasspy, Mycroft, SEPIA).
 A compatibility layer for Coqui-TTS will ensure that these tools can use Coqui as a drop-in replacement and get even better voices right away.

 ## API and code examples